apinf/docs/docs/UserInstructions.md

 # Landing page
-    Landing page give you options to search for an API of your choice, to look in details to the APIs most recently added and find out what APINF offers with it's different features.
+    Landing page give you options to search for an API of your choice, to look in details to the APIs most recently added and find out what APINF offers with its different features.
-    1. Click on "API Catalogue" (topbar) to see existing APIs hosted in APINF
+    1. Click on "API Catalogue" (topbar) to see existing APIs hosted in APINF.
-    2. With recently added APIs, you can learn more about its features, documentation, etc. by clicking on "More Info"
+    2. With recently added APIs, you can learn more about their features, documentation, etc. by clicking on "More Info".
-    3. down to the page, there is information about what features you can access and use through APINF.
+    3. You can get information about what features you can access and use through APINF by browsing down the page.
-    4. You can select either English or Finnish as APINF content language.
+    4. You can select either English or Finnish as APINF user interface language.
-    4. If you have an account, Sign in and start using APINF. :)
+    4. If you have an account, Sign in and start using APINF.

 # Registering to APINF
     1. Go to https://nightly.apinf.io/
     2. Click on "Sign Up" on right corner of topbar.
-    3. You can register with your Github account or manually enter Username, Email and Password
+    3. You can register with your Github account or manually enter Username, Email and Password.
-    4. Clicking on register will navigate your directly to our Landing page.

 #  Dashboard
     1. You can access Dashboard after you have signed in to APINF.
-    2. To view statistics about your API, you should add it and connect it to a proxie.
+    2. To view statistics about your API, you should add it and connect it to a proxy.
     To add an API,  (from top bar)go to API Backend -> Add API Backend.
-    You can attch it to a proxie via the API profile.
+    You can attch it to a proxy via the API profile.
-    3. You can see "Number of Calls" made to your API, "HTTP status of the responses" and "Average Response Time" of your API by differnt interactive charts.
+    3. You can see "Number of Calls" made to your API through that proxy, "HTTP status of the responses" and "Average Response Time" of your API by the available interactive charts.
     You can filter the information with timeline features.
     In Addition, overview information lets you know Response Rate of your API and who is using it.
     4. You can get more detailed statistics about your API from a table at the bottom of the page.

 # API Catalogue
-    1. Existing set of public APIs are available for browsing through Catalogue menu
+    1. Existing set of public APIs are available for browsing through Catalog menu
     2. You can view the list either in "card view" or "list view"
     3. The APIs can be sorted by Name, Number of Bookmarks, Average Rating and Creation Date.
-    4. Once you have added your own APIs here, you can further filter the list as "ALL", "My APIs" and "My Bookmarks".
+    4. Once you have added your own APIs or bookmarked some, you can further filter the list as "ALL", "My APIs" and "My Bookmarks".
     5. From to card/list view, you can directly go to the API profile, see its status (red/yellow/green circle at top left corner) or bookmark the API for future reference.

 # Add API Backend
-    1. From this option, you can add your own API in the APINF platform for mass viewing.
+    1. From this option, you can publish your own API through the APINF catalog.
     (API Backends -> Add API Backend)
     2. To add an API:
         2.1 Fill in the information in the page and click Add API.
-An Admin would review your request.
         In the mean time you can go to your profile and customize your API.
         2.2 You will be notified once your API has been approved and published by APINF admin.